alfredomtx/user-management-api/README.md

 The email service uses Java Mail to send emails.
 The SMTP settings must be set in your `application.properties` file.

+You can use [MailDev](https://github.com/maildev/maildev) to easily test email service in your local machine.

 ### 🐇 Asynchronous email sending with RabbitMQ
 Since sending email is something that can take a few seconds and does not make much sense being synchronous , it's recommended to send emails asynchronously, to achieve that, one of the best solutions is RabbitMQ